Introduction to Printed Circuit Fabrication for the PCB Designer

 Figure 1.9 shows the station in the fabrication process called layup.
 It shows a thick metal plate with accurately placed alignment pins onto which the various layers will be stacked prior to lamination.
 After all the layers have been stacked onto the bottom plate a second plate will be placed over the entire stack and this bundle will be placed in a lamination press such as that shown in Figure 1.10.

 The resin in the prepreg layers of the stackup are only partially cured prior to lamination.
-Once the press has been closed the pressure is applied to the stack and a vacuum has been drawn to remove any trapped air, heat is applied causing the resin in the prepreg layers to melt and flow into the voids in the adjacent etched layers.
-Once the voids are completely filled with resin the temperature is elevated causing the prepreg resin to solidify.
-At this point the resin in the laminate layers and the prepreg layers is identical and the stackup is ready for all of the outer layer process steps.
+Once the press has been closed, pressure is applied to the stack and a vacuum is drawn to remove any trapped air.
+Heat is applied to force resin in the prepreg layers to melt and flow into the voids in the adjacent etched layers.
+Once the voids are completely filled with resin, the temperature is elevated to force the prepreg resin to solidify.

 Drilling and Plating